-- 3.4.1 The Authority requires all drivers to undertake a medical examination by a registered practitioner to assess an applicant's fitness to drive a licensed vehicle before a licence may be granted.
+- 3.4.1 The Authority requires all drivers to undertake a group 2 medical examination report by a registered practitioner to assess an applicant's fitness to drive a licensed vehicle before a licence may be granted.
 Such test will be at the applicants' expense.
-The medical examination must be carried out in line with the 'Assessing fitness to drive A guide for medical professionals' issued by the DVLA.
-The DVLA Group 2 standard of medical fitness for professional drivers is required. - 3.4.2 Existing licence holders aged between 21 65 years will be required to be examined and produce a medical certificate (DVLA group 2) every 3 years. - 3.4.3 Existing or new licence holders aged 65 and over must be examined annually and produce a medical certificate (DVLA group 2) - 3.4.4 The Authority may reasonably require any licensed driver to provide a further, current certificate of medical fitness to drive at any time, at the licensees' expense.
+The medical examination must be carried out in line with the 'Assessing fitness to drive A guidefor medical professionals' issued by the DVLA.
+The DVLA Group 2 standard of medical fitness for professional drivers is required.
+The Examining Practitioner must also complete our Medical Practitioner Declaration - 3.4.2 Existing licence holders aged between 21 65 years will be required to be examined and produce a medical certificate (DVLA group 2) & Medical Practitioner Declaration every 3 years. - 3.4.3 Existing or new licence holders aged 65 and over must be examined annually and produce a medical certificate (DVLA group 2) & Medical Practitioner Declaration. - 3.4.4 The Authority may reasonably require any licensed driver to provide a further, current certificate of medical fitness to drive at any time, at the licensees' expense. - 3.4.5 Not used

-- 3.4.5 Current holders of PSV and/or HGV licences, where the holder is able to produce proof of current medical examination (DVLA Group 2) within the previous 12 months or 3 years as appropriate depending on the age of the applicant (see above) will not be required to undergo a further medical examination on application. - 3.4.6 Licence holders must notify the Authority immediately (i.e. within 1 working day) of any deterioration in their health, including eyesight, which may affect their driving capabilities. - 3.4.7 Where there is any reasonable doubt as to the medical fitness of the applicant or an existing licensed driver, the Authority may require the applicant to undergo further medical examination at the cost of the applicant or licensee.
+- 3.4.6 Licence holders must notify the Authority immediately (i.e. within 1 working day) of any deterioration in their health, including eyesight, which may affect their driving capabilities. - 3.4.7 Where there is any reasonable doubt as to the medical fitness of the applicant or an existing licensed driver, the Authority may require the applicant to undergo further medical examination at the cost of the applicant or licensee.